-As per the Indian Constitution, the Central as well as state governments are empowered to enact suitable legislations to regulate and protect the interests of employees, as well as to create and increase employment opportunities.
+As per the Indian Constitution, the Central as well as State Governments are empowered to enact suitable legislations to regulate and protect the interests of employees, as well to create and increase employment opportunities.
 Depending on the type of industry, nature of work undertaken, number of employees, location, remuneration of the employees, etc., different legislations such as the Industrial Disputes Act 1947 (ID Act), Factories Act 1948 (Factories Act), and shops and establishment acts of the relevant states (S&E Act) have been enacted.

 With the objective to consolidate and reform labour laws and to facilitate the ease of doing business in India, the Government of India has enacted four labour codes which subsume approximately 29 labour laws.
-The four new labour codes are Code on Wages 2019, the Code on Social Security 2020, Occupational Safety, Health and Working Conditions Code 2020 and Industrial Relations Code 2020.
-Though all the codes have been passed by both houses of Parliament and received the assent of the President, the codes are yet to be enforced by way of a specific notification in this regard by the Central Government.
-Until such date, the extant labour laws referred to and explained herein shall continue to apply.
+The four new labour codes are the Code on Wages 2019, the Code on Social Security 2020, the Occupational Safety, Health and Working Conditions Code 2020 and the Industrial Relations Code 2020.
+Whilst all the codes have been passed by both houses of Parliament and received the assent of the President, the codes are yet to be completely enforced by way of a specific notification in this regard by the Central Government.
+As at the time of writing this chapter, the extant labour laws referred to and explained herein shall continue to apply.